ryan-mcclue/ryan-mcclue/src/knowledge.md

-memory access is very slow. actual math operations etc. are very fast. so, in general compute; don't lookup as math is effectively 'free'
+memory access is very slow. actual math operations etc. are very fast. so, in general compute; don't lookup as math is effectively 'free' virtually never use lookup tables as ram memory is often 100x slower so unless you can't compute in 100 instructions

 c compiler can reorder.
 AS-IF (a.k.a equivalence) rule means a bug may appear before it has happened due to reordering